kdeldycke/awesome-billing/README.md

 From monthly subscription to commodity-like on-the-go consumption, and including shopping-cart like funnel, there's plenty of scheme out there to structure your product's pricing.

+* [Don't just roll the dice – Software pricing guide](https://neildavidson.com/downloads/dont-just-roll-the-dice-2.0.0.pdf) - How to develop a revenue model for your software business.
 - [Pricing Psychology](https://www.nickkolenda.com/psychological-pricing-strategies/) - Which numbers should you use?
 How high should it be?
 Should it be rounded?
 This guide has 42 tricks to help you choose the best price.
 - [Pricing niche products](https://kevinlynagh.com/notes/pricing-niche-products/) - `The most compelling argument against simply picking a price, though, is that it limits how much you can learn about your market.`.
 - `Billing is not complex on purpose: it's the price to pay for elasticity.` ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaning users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlaying concepts.